 An information security analyst is responsible for protecting the computer network of an organization or government agency from cyber threats.
 He or she creates, maintains, and controls security measures to make sure computer networks are regulated and monitored.

 As security threats to businesses and government agencies increase, the information security analyst role is becoming increasingly important.
 Generally, this is not an entry-level position.
-A bachelor’s degree in computer science, programming, or engineering is a minimal requirement, while many companies require a master's degree and many years' network experience.
+A bachelor’s degree in computer science, programming, or engineering is a minimal requirement, and many companies further require a master's degree and many years' network experience.

-Information security analysts work with various members of an organization and must be able to communicate security measures and threats to people from a wide variety of technical and non-technical backgrounds.
+Information security analysts work with various members of an organization.
+They must be able to communicate security measures and threats to people from a wide variety of technical and non-technical backgrounds.